 To earn these scholarships, high school students (grades 9-12) must participate in the Washington State Constitutional Speech Contest.
-For more information please see our website at https://WAConstitutionalSpeechContest.org
+For more information please visit our contest website.

 Four scholarships are awarded in Washington State to the top four contestants at the state constitutional speech contest which is held in late February or early March each year.

 First Place: a $2,000 scholarship, plus an expenses paid trip to Indianapolis, Indiana, to compete in the National Finals Contest for a part of the $203,500 national scholarship pool.

 American Legion Legacy Scholarship Fund

 This scholarship is not administered by the Department of Washington, but rather by our National organization.
 The American Legion wants to ensure higher education is a possibility for children whose parents lost their lives while serving our country as well as for children of VA-rated, post-9/11 veterans with a combined disability rating of 50 percent or higher.
 The American Legion and the Legion Riders offer support through the Legacy Scholarship Fund.
 This is a needs-based scholarship designed to fulfill a financial gap remaining after all federal and state educational grants/scholarships available to an eligible applicant have been utilized.
 For more information and to apply please use the National Scholarships link below.